h0ngcha0/liuhongchao.github.io/_posts/2019-01-04-bitcoin-privacy.md

 ### Sender

-To obfuscate the sender of a transaction, the general idea is to hide it among other senders or potential senders and make it hard for the attacker to figure out which sender sends the fund to your receiver.
+To obfuscate the sender of a transaction, the general idea is to hide it among other senders or decoys and make it hard for the attacker to figure out which one actually sends the fund to your receiver.

 <img src="{{ site.baseurl }}/images/crowd-of-people-images-crowd.jpg" alt="crowd-anonymous" style="width: 500px;"/>

-#### Centralized Mixer
+#### Centralized Mixer (aka Tumbler)

-One way of doing this
+One approach is to utilize the [centralized mixing services](https://en.bitcoin.it/wiki/Mixing_service).
+Essentially funds are sent to a mixer which then gets mixed with other users' funds and/or mixer's own funds.
+If the mixer is well-intentioned, hopefully equal amount of funds (minus service fee) will be sent back to the users at new addresses.
+This idea is pretty straight forward, but there are a lot of pitfalls when it comes to the actual implementations.
+One example is that if the amount of all the [TXO](https://en.bitcoin.it/wiki/Transaction#Output)s to be mixed are different, it will serve as an extra piece of information to reveal who the sender is.
+Therefore it is advised to mix transactions with standard chunk sizes.
+Section **6.3 Mixing** of the execellent book
+[Bitcoin and Blockchain Technologies](https://d28rh4a8wq0iu5.cloudfront.net/bitcointech/readings/princeton_bitcoin_book.pdf) discusses some of the potential implementation issues with centralized mixers at length, including a set of guidelines for them to provider better quality services for their users.

+However, the fact that it is centralized means that it suffers the same set of problems as banks or centralized exchanges.
+Mixers could potentially steal users' funds.
+It might retain the ability to trace back where certain fund is originated.
+Mixing large amount of funds [may be illegal](https://en.wikipedia.org/wiki/Cryptocurrency_tumbler#Background) in some jurisdictions, having a liable central entity might pose a larger regulatory risk.
+Also, mixing large amount of funds might take a long time, which hurts usability.

+Still, centralized mixers such as [bestmixer.io](https://bestmixer.io/en) might be useful for people with certain threat models and risk profiles.

 #### Coinjoin

-#### Tumbler
+#### Tumblebit
 #### ZeroLink
 #### Ring signatures
 #### Ring CT